 Stacks and Towers

-Early work in this series was inspired by Venetian glass from the Renaissance.
-The silhouettes of goblet stems informed large sculptures, called Stacks.
+Early work in this series was inspired by stone stacking and Venetian glass from the Renaissance.
+Through a meditative practice, the silhouettes of goblet stems informed large sculpture, called Stacks.

 After traveling to cities around the world, airport control towers and observation decks inspire new designs that embrace the architectural nature of this body of work.

 I use glass as a canvas to capture light in scenes that both extend and compress space.
 This movement within depth places the viewer in a perceptual limbo between two and three dimensions.
 Pattern, shape, and color blend with glass to exist in this midway state: the Sweet Spot.